 - Email support: Support at Algaecal.com

 Aquamin is another bone-building supplement.
 It's derived from red algae seaweed and contains calcium and 72 trace minerals.
-It's harvested exclusively from Iceland by a single company.
+A single company harvested it exclusively from Iceland.

 Unlike AlgaeCal, which is its own supplement brand, the company that harvests Aquamin, licenses it to other companies so it can be found in my different supplement brands.
-So far, no studies directly compare AlgaeCal to Aquamin.
+So far, no studies have directly compared AlgaeCal to Aquamin.
 Aquamin does cost less.

 Here's the Aquamin Red Algae Review